thealmarques/demo-project-lightningjs-mouse-events/readme.md

 # How it works

 In the [LightningJS docs](https://rdkcentral.github.io/Lightning/docs/introduction/introduction) we can see that the elements that compose our application are built using the concept of tags.
-All of these tags have screen positions (encapsulated within each other).
+All of these tags have screen positions (encapsulated within each other, single elements, etc.).

 For example,
 ```sh